trotter/trotter.github.com/_posts/2010-10-25-crowd-sourcing-business-development.markdown

 side feeling screwed.
 We have two developers and average 30 hours per week per developer.

-We're not designers, but we have [one we like](http://thoughtmerchants.com/).
+We aren't designers, but we have [one we like](http://thoughtmerchants.com/).

 We're really good, and we're proud of it.